arelimdz/weather-app/README.md

 # Weather App

-This project was build using the Create React App tool, the application provides users with the ability to conveniently check the current weather and forecast for specific locations through the **WeatherAPI.com** service.
-As a modest React app, its purpose is to serve as a practical platform for refining API integration skills.
+This project was built using the Create React App tool, the application provides users with the ability to conveniently check the current weather and forecast for specific locations through the **WeatherAPI.com** service.
+As a modest React app, its purpose is to serve as a practical platform for honing API integration skills.
 The focus is on simplicity and functionality, offering users an efficient way to explore weather information.

 ## Prerequisites